adobe/helix-markdown-preview/README.md

 ### Preview static file
 1. Navigate to a markdown (*.md) file on `github.com`.
 2. Click the _Raw_ button.
-Notice that the Helix icon is colored now.
+Notice that the Helix icon is colored now:<br />
 ![Extension icon enabled](src/images/helix_logo_16.png)
 3. Click the Helix icon in the tool bar.
 4. A popup opens, showing the rendered markdown.